 Check and Test

-By following these steps, we can easily provide readers with a smooth "Previous" and "Next" navigation experience on the article detail page of the website built with AnQiCMS.
+By following these steps, we can easily provide readers with a smooth "previous" and "next" navigation experience on the article detail page of the website built with AnQiCMS.

-Common Questions (FAQ)
+Frequently Asked Questions (FAQ)

-3. Can I only display links and titles without showing the 'Nothing here' prompt text?The text can be.
-If you don't want to display any prompt text when there is no previous or next article, just{% else %}delete the code block and its content.
-For example,{% else %}<span>上一篇:没有了</span>{% endif %}Delete, so that when there is no previous one, this area will be left blank.
+3. Can I only display the link and title, and not show the 'No more' prompt text?Can.
+If you do not want to display any prompt text when there is no previous or next article, just{% else %}delete the code block and its content.
+For example,{% else %}<span>上一篇:没有了</span>{% endif %}Delete, so that this area will be blank when there is no previous one.